Can't move NavBar vertically

 <script language="Javascript" src="mmenu.js" type="text/javascript"></script>

 Should work just as it does for you now.
-There are problems with menus dropping behind Flash and certain form fields, but there'a an easy fix for that.2.
-If I create a table in which to put banners (examples on right), will the "menu expansions" appear on top of the table/banners (as the photos now do)?
+There are problems with menus dropping behind Flash and certain form fields, but there'a an easy fix for that.

-Since the menus are generated by JS I'm not sure how you would modify that with PS (or I don't understand the question!)3.
-Can I modify the menus with Photoshop effects, or am I limited to changes available through menu_array and/or mmenu ?
+Since the menus are generated by JS I'm not sure how you would modify that with PS (or I don't understand the question!)

 John